kkuhn5/hw6-acceptance-unit-test-cycle-WildinOut/README.md

 Introduction and Setup
 ----
-To get the initial RottenPotatoes code please clone this repo to your local machine or C9 workspace by executing the following command in your top level projects directory, or the root of your C9 workspace:
+To get the initial RottenPotatoes code please clone this repo by executing the following command in your C9 ~/workspace directory:

 ```sh
 $ git clone https://github.com/itsc3155-summer1-2018/hw6-acceptance-unit-test-cycle-yourUsername